 Becoming educated is a process of becoming intellectually free so as to be capable of thinking for oneself, engaging in ongoing learning and inquiry, and achieving inner freedom.
 St. John’s College believes that the life of the mind is crucial to full human flourishing.

 Loyal readers of The Imaginative Conservative have been given many opportunities to read essays describing the incredible liberal learning experience offered by St. John’s College (Annapolis & Santa Fe campuses).
 Additionally, we have published many essays by tutors from St. John’s including Eva Brann, Chris Nelson, and Peter Kalkavage.
 Below is a brief overview of the St. John’s Program of learning.
 In response to the COVID-19 situation, St. John’s is for the first time offering online summer sessions for those interested in beginning the Master of Arts in Liberal Arts degree or the Liberal Arts Certificate program.
 I have benefited greatly from my time in the St. John’s MALA program and I highly recommend it for our readers’ consideration.
-There are still a few openings available for 2020 summer sessions.

 St. John’s College: Pedagogy & Opportunity*